Pilot-in/PiloPress/README.md

 To display the content of your post, you have to use the following function : `the_flexible( PIP_Flexible::get_flexible_field_name() );`.

-## Available filters/actions
+## Available hooks

-- Path to bootstrap in Pilo'Press plugin (for @import to work in layout SCSS files)
+- Path to bootstrap in Pilo'Press plugin from layout directory (for @import to work in layouts SCSS files)
 `add_filter( 'pip/layouts/bootstrap_path', 'path/to/bootstrap/' );`

 - Locations where main flexible is visible